johngodlee/geosci_linux_intro/geosci_linux_intro.md

 ```

 Where <PID> is the ID number that I was presented with earlier in the terminal when I first started the `xeyes` program.

+It is useful to know that if you run a program in the background by usign the `&` operator, you can `exit` from your remote session and the program will continue to run, even though you're not there.
+This could be very useful if you have a huge data crunching program running and you want to go home and sleep.

+<a name="scripting"></a>

 ## Shell scripting